 Using previous technologies meant analyzing multiple sources and monitoring hundreds of thousands of parameters.

+Let’s discover machine learning use cases in the telecom industry.
 Using machine learning (ML) technology, seen as a subset of artificial intelligence, is the proposed scenario here.
 Anomaly detection based on machine learning can identify performance indicators that do not conform to an expected pattern in a data set, and improve the breadth of detection by uncovering new patterns consisting of many baseline violations.
 Then, once an anomaly is detected, it can be prioritized, and cases with highest priority can be analyzed first, speeding up the entire process significantly.

 Value for the operator